 Delivery rates for Texas electricity change twice a year, in March and September.
-And this year, the price you pay per kilowatt hour to get power to your home is at its highest level in five years.
+And as of September 2023, the price you pay per kilowatt hour to get power to your home is at its highest level in five years.

 Why do Texas Electric Delivery Rates Change?

 Electric delivery rates pay for the infrastructure that gets power to your home or business.

 While electricity supply is deregulated in most of Texas, the Public Utility Commission of Texas regulates your local utility company.

 Each utility company must submit proof of their infrastructure and delivery costs.
 And they receive a guaranteed rate of return on that investment, to pay for these essential services.